-Table 4.2.3 Reason of EABSC SRM Activities
+Table 4.2.3 Reason of BGI SRM activities

-Item Alternative Response Percentage Good Public Image 11 13.8% Why do think EABSC To reduce pressure from Government 4 5.0% implements SRM To Benefit/protect the community 18 22.5% Practices?
-(You can tick Improve Competitive Advantage 9 11.3% on more than one Box) Gain Support of Communities, Market & Stakeholder 13 16.3% on more than one box) Because the company is audited if it is performing according to Coca-Cola International Standards 25 31.3% Total 80 100.0%
+Item Alternative Response Percentag

+Good Public image 11 13.8%

+Why do you think To reduce pressure from government 4 5.0%

+BGI implements SRM To benefit/profit the community 18 22.5%

+ractices? (you can tick Improve competitive advantage 9 11.3%

+on more than one box) Gain support of communities & stake holders 13 16.3%

+Because the company is audited if it is

+forming according to BGI standards 25 31.3%

+Total 80 100%

-Table 4.2.3 indicates employees' belief for the reasons why EABSC undertakes SRM activities.
-Audit has the most response 25(31.3%) followed by protection of the environment 18 (22.5%), support from the communities, market and stakeholder 13 (16.3), good public image 11 (13.8%), improve competitive advantage 9 (11.3%) and lastly reduction of pressure from the government 4 (5.0%).
-This indicates the most employees believe the company's responsible marketing is implemented out of compliance to international standards with little emphasis given to government pressure.
+Table 4.2.3 indicates employees belief for the reason why BGI undertakes SRM activities audit has the most response 25(31.3%) followed by protection the environment 18(22.5%) support from the communities, market and stakeholders 13(16.3%) good public image 11(13.8%) improve competitive advantage 9(11.3%) and lastly reduction of pressure from the government 4(5.0%).
+This indicates the most employees believe the company responsible marketing is implemented out of compliance to international standards with little emphasis given to government pressure.

-Table 4.2.4 EABSC SRM Policy
+Table 4.3.4 BGI SRM Policy

-Item Alternative Response Percentage
+Alternative Respons Percentag

 International 47 85.5%

-On which of the following is EABSC's Social National 2 3.6%
+On which of the following is BGI social National 2 3.6%

-Marketing Practice/ Policy based on?
+rketing practice/policy based on?
 Industrial 0 0.0%

 I have no idea 6 10.9%

 Total 55 100.0%